 What Happens When You Leave Debt in Your Will?

 While it can be hard to think about the inevitable (death), it’s crucial that you properly plan your estate to save any hassle for your loved ones.
-After you die, the executor of your will has several responsibilities they’ll need to fulfil.
-One of which is paying down any debt in your will that’s left behind.
+After you die, the executor of your Will has several responsibilities they’ll need to fulfil.
+One of which is paying down any debt in your Will that’s left behind.

-Once the executor receives probate, the assets and liabilities of the will become the estate and are passed to the named executor to handle.
+Once the executor receives probate, the assets and liabilities of the Will become the estate and are passed to the named executor to handle.
 If there is no named executor, then the ‘Next of Kin’ would be responsible.

 Before the executor can distribute any assets to your listed beneficiaries, they must pay down any debts left behind using whatever funds are available in the estate.
 They are entitled to use both real and personal property to satisfy these and any expenses, including funeral costs.